Rigidity of high dimensional graph manifolds: Algebraic properties

-The aim of this chapter is the study fundamental groups of graph manifolds (and of their subgroups) with respect to some classical properties of abstract groups.
-We show that graph manifolds contain no non-trivial Kazhdan groups, establish the Tits alternative, show that these groups are co-Hopfian, and have universal exponential growth.
-The proofs of these results exploit the action of the fundamental group on the associated Bass-Serre tree.
-We refer the reader to \cite[Chapter I]{serre} for background on Bass-Serre theory.
+The aim of this chapter is the study of fundamental groups of (extended) graph manifolds (and of their subgroups) with respect to some classical properties of abstract groups.
+The decomposition of an (extended) graph manifold $M$ into pieces induces a description of $\pi_1(M)$ as the fundamental group of a graph of groups $\mathcal{G}$, and our arguments will often exploit the study of the action of $\pi_1(M)$ on the Bass-Serre tree associated to $\mathcal{G}$.
+Therefore, at the beginning of the Chapter we recall some useful results from Bass-Serre theory (we refer the reader e.g.~to \cite{serre} for more background).
+Whenever possible, we state our results in the context of fundamental groups of graph of groups whose vertex groups satisfy suitable conditions, and deduce as corollaries the corresponding properties of fundamental groups of (extended) graph manifolds.

-Some further algebraic properties will be established later in Chapter \ref{irr:group:sec}, under the additional hypothesis that the graph manifold be irreducible (see Chapter \ref{strongirr:sec}).
+We first study the action of the fundamental group of an (extended) graph manifold on its Bass-Serre tree.
+We show that one can detect whether the (extended) graph manifold $M$ is irreducible or fibered by looking at the action of $\pi_1 (M)$ on its Bass-Serre tree: namely, in Propositions~\ref{irr-acyl} and \ref{weakly:char} we prove that the action is acylindrical (resp.~faithful) if and only if $M$ is irreducible (resp.~non-fibered).
+We refer the reader to the Introduction for the definition of transverse gluings, and of irreducible and fibered (extended) graph manifolds.

+In Section~\ref{relhyp:sec} we show that the fundamental group of an (extended) graph manifold $M$ is relatively hyperbolic with respect to a finite family of proper subgroups, provided that at least one piece of $M$ is purely hyperbolic (Proposition~\ref{exception}).
+This condition is probably also necessary, and indeed it is in the case of irreducible (extended) graph manifolds, which is discussed in Chapter~\ref{preserve:sec}.
+On the contrary, in Proposition~\ref{hyp-emb-elements} we show that the fundamental group of an (extended) graph manifold contains hyperbolically embedded subgroups, provided that the manifold has an internal wall with transverse fibers.

+Then, we show that the fundamental groups of (extended) graph manifolds contain no non-trivial Kazhdan groups (Corollary~\ref{Kazhdan subgroups}), have universal exponential growth (Proposition~\ref{UEG}), and we establish the Tits alternative (Corollary~\ref{TA}).

+In Proposition~\ref{CH} we prove that, if $M$ contains a pair of adjacent pieces with transverse fibers, then the fundamental group of $M$ is co-Hopfian.
+Then we prove that $\pi_1(M)$ is $C^*$-simple if and only if $M$ is not fibered (Proposition~\ref{C-simple-manifolds}) and that $\pi_1(M)$ is SQ-universal provided that $M$ contains an internal wall which either is disconnecting, or has transverse fibers (Proposition~\ref{SQ-u}).
+Our proofs of Propositions~\ref{C-simple-manifolds} and \ref{SQ-u} exploit results from~\cite{dlH-Pr} and from the recent preprint~\cite{DGO}, and also provide a characterization of $C^*$-simple and SQ-universal fundamental groups of acylindrical graphs of groups (see Propositions~\ref{C-simple-graphs} and \ref{SQ-u-graph}).

+Building on results from the subsequent Chapter~\ref{strongirr:sec}, in Section~\ref{word:sec} we show that the word problem for $\pi_1(M)$ is always solvable for irreducible graph manifolds.
+Finally, in the last section, we study how the choice of the gluing between pieces can affect the fundamental group of graph manifolds.